PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param str address: An IP address with optional port.
 By default, the port is 5199.

+.. function:: inClientStartup()

+  Returns true while the console client is parsing the configuration.

 .. function:: makeKey()

   Generate and print an encryption key.